Year-Up-United-SPR-2025/Workshops/ObjOriCarDealership/ReadME.md

 - 2nd, once I was done looking over the documentation made all the classes need to make a functioning app.

 - 3rd Look at every class and add the needed code to complete this project.

--I started with Vehicle because that was the easiest, all it needed was setters and getters of ints, strings and doubles.
+I started with Vehicle because that was the easiest, all it needed was setters and getters of ints, strings and doubles.

--Next I went to my Dealership class which asked me to use an ArrayList to get the Vehicles Price, Model, Year, Color, Mileage, and Type.
-Also within the Dealership class, I needed to add the ability to add or remove vehicles to the list and List all the vehicles present at the time.
+Next, I went to my Dealership class, which asked me to use an array list to get the Vehicle's Price, Model, Year, Color, Mileage, and Type.
+Also, within the Dealership class, I needed to add the ability to add or remove vehicles from the list and List all the vehicles present at the time.

--Then I went into my DealershipFileManager class to make use of the BufferReader class and the  PrintWriter Class to simulate reading and writing from the file
+Then I went into my DealershipFileManager class to make use of the BufferReader class and the  PrintWriter Class to simulate reading and writing from the file

--Next I went into my UserInterface class which was the hardest to do.
-This class was asking the user for what car they were looking for by year, color make, and model.
-Aslo adding and removing vehicles to the Dealership list.
-As a bonus, if they weren't satisfied they can call a simulated number.
+Next, I went into my UserInterface class, which was the hardest to do.
+This class asked the user what car they were looking for by year, color, make, and model, as well as adding and removing vehicles from the Dealership list.
+As a bonus, if they weren't satisfied, they could call a simulated number.

--Last, just adding the UserInterface ui to the Main to make the code work in the console.
+Last, just adding the UserInterface ui to the Main to make the code work in the console.